chengcli/space405/doc/project.rst

 Background
 ~~~~~~~~~~
 Jupiter is widely known for its global widespread storms, vortices, and convective clouds that dominate its upper atmosphere.
-These phenomena are closely linked to the atmospheric thermal structure's instability, convective processes, and the latent heating associated with volatile condensations.
+These phenomena are closely linked to atmospheric dynamics and weather phenomenon.
 Here is an infrared image of the Jupiter polar vortices, taken by Juno/JIRAM in the 20th flyby.

 .. image:: ../images/Juno-JIRAM-polar-vortices-PJ20.jpg